ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 Set the following environment variables:

 - `JAVA_HOME` - points to the location of the version of Java that Maven will use.
-- `M2_HOME` - points to the location of the Maven installation and settings.
+- `MAVEN_HOME` - points to the location of the Maven installation and settings.
 - `MAVEN_OPTS` - sets some options for the jvm when running Maven.

 For example your environment variables should look like this: